Skip to main content

 Known as “Medill Cherubs,” this is a complete immersion in media on Northwestern‘s campus for rising high school seniors.
 Students learn from journalists and professors and gain hands-on experience, eventually even creating their own body of work, all while building connections with other aspiring journalists.

 Need-based financial aid and scholarships are available.
-Students can apply for both the program and financial assistance online and need to include a high school transcript, a letter of recommendation, standardized test results if available, and evidence of an interest in journalism.
+Students can apply for both the program and financial assistance online and need to include a high school transcript, a letter of recommendation, an essay, standardized test results if available, and evidence of interest in journalism.

 6. ASU Camp at Cronkite